Code-Science/shopshop/README.md

 ## Main Dependencies and Integrations

-Next.js , React --> Core Functionality ( All functions with hooks )
+Next.js , React --> Core Functionality ( All functions with hooks ) <br/>
-Mysql, serverless-mysql --> Handle Relatinal Database Context Api --> useContext hook in combination with useReducer hook is used to manage state of the application CSS Modules --> Scoped css styling for Components Material UI --> For styled components
+Mysql, serverless-mysql --> Handle Relatinal Database<br/>
+Context Api --> useContext hook in combination with useReducer hook is used to manage state of the application <br/>
+CSS Modules --> Scoped css styling for Components <br/>
+Material UI --> For styled components <br/>
-Stripe --> For Processing Purchase
+Stripe --> For Processing Purchase <br/>
-NextAuth --> Authentication (Integrated with Facebook and Auth0) Splide --> For Image Slide Show
+NextAuth --> Authentication (Integrated with Facebook and Auth0) <br/>
+Splide --> For Image Slide Show <br/>
-Classnames --> Easily changing classes with conditions Prop-Types --> Type Checking jest and Enzyme --> For components testing (snapshot testing includes)
+Classnames --> Easily changing classes with conditions <br/>
+Prop-Types --> Type Checking <br/>
+jest and Enzyme --> For components testing (snapshot testing includes) <br/>

 ## Main Routes Or Pages